-In FY 2013, Colgate utilized a few carbon offset programs to reduce its net carbon output.
-As in FY 2012, carbon sequestered through the growth of newly planted native trees in Patagonia, Chile through our partnership with Patagonia Sur, LLC offset 5,000 tons of carbon emissions.
-Additionally, renewable energy credits (RECs) purchased through Sterling Planet offset the emissions associated with our electricity consumption.
-Between these two offset projects and the sequestration of carbon by Colgate's forested land, a total of 7,932 tons of carbon emissions were offset.
-As a result, the university's net footprint in FY 2013 is 5,909 MTeCO2.
-Colgate's 2013 gross emissions were 2.02 MTeCO2 per full-time student and 2.55 MTeCO2 per 1,000 square-feet of building space.
-This is a reduction of 3.76 MTeCO2 per student and 4.35 MTeCO2 per 1,000 square-feet when compared to our 2009 baseline inventory.
-Colgate's highest sources of emissions were found to be on-campus stationary combustion of fossil fuels (e.g., fuel oil, kerosene, and propane) at over a third of our emissions.
+In FY 2014, Colgate continued investing in carbon offset programs to reduce our net carbon footprint and overall impact to climate change.
+As in FY 2013, carbon sequestered through the growth of newly planted native trees in Patagonia, Chile through our partnership with Patagonia Sur, LLC offset 5,000 tons of carbon emissions.
+We also invested in renewable energy certificates (RECs) from Sterling Planet to offset all our emissions from electricity.
+As a result, the university's net footprint in FY 2014 is 5,114 MTeCO2 (13,512 tons minus 1,578 from the forest sequestration project minus 5,000 tons from the Patagonia Sur offset project minus 1,790 tons from the purchase of RECs from Sterling Planet).
+Colgate's 2014 gross emissions were 4.45 MTeCO2 per full-time student (down from 6.23 tons per full-time student in 2009).
+Colgate's highest sources of emissions were found to be on-campus stationary combustion of fossil fuels (e.g., fuel oil, kerosene, and propane) at over half of our emissions.